CreativeInquiry/ARP-2600/README.md

 ### Known issues with the ARP 2600 at the STUDIO

 - The mixer and reverberator circuitry are partially blown.
-As a result, in order to hear sound, you need to either bypass the mixer by patching a single wire directly between the output of the VCA and the 'insert' input at the top of the mixer module (as shown in the photograph), or patch one side of a cable into the input to the reverberator (wired by default to the output of the mixer).
+As a result, in order to hear sound, you need *bypass the mixer* by patching a single wire directly between the output of the VCA and the 'insert' input at the top of the mixer module (as shown in the photograph).
 - The keyboard connection cable is flaky.
 As a result, keyboard CV input, as well as the gate/trigger inputs from the keyboard in the envelope generator module, are unreliable.
 - The slide pots are all, to varying degrees, scratchy and slightly rusted.
 Take care when moving them so that they don't break.